That's Incredible!: Synopsis

 A number of the stunts performed were dangerous, including juggling knives, staying inside a small box for hours, and one involving a man supposedly catching a bullet between his teeth.
 The dangerous nature of these stunts eventually prompted producers to augment the footage with the caption "Do Not Try This Yourself".
 Steve Baker, also known as "Mr. Escape", was frequently featured on the show.

-The show has been cited as an influence on hip-hop culture in New Zealand, where much television programming in the 1980s was American.
-In 1983 the show featured several dancing crews, giving youth of Pacific Island and Maori heritage, many of whom were interested in hip-hop culture and dance, a sense of connectedness to global youth culture.
-In the early 1980s, Army Lt.
-Col. Earl Woods (Ret.) brought his five-year-old son Eldrick to That's Incredible, showing his ability to putt a golf ball into a hole from different areas.
-Eldrick is now better known by his nickname Tiger.
+In 1980, Tiger Woods appeared on the show at the age of 5, displaying his ability to putt a golf ball into a hole from different areas.

 Nielsen ratings

 The show ranked in the top 30 for its first four seasons, and ranked at #3 during its first season, but fell out of the top 50 during its final season.